 - That you were working at the time of the injury

 Workers’ compensation usually covers a wide range of costs for an injury.
 It can cover medical bills, missed wages, and even funeral costs should the worker die due to their injuries.

 What are the different types of immigration status?

 There are three different varieties of immigrants to the U.S. Regardless, they all are entitled to workers’ compensation and filing a claim in civil court.

-- Undocumented immigrants are people who moved to the United States illegally and are not authorized to work here.
+- Undocumented immigrants illegally move to the United States and are not authorized to work here.
 To become undocumented, people must either overstay their temporary visas or cross a border illegally.

 - Non-immigrants are in the U.S. legally but only temporarily, and if they overstay their visa, they become undocumented.
-Non-immigrants could be students, tourists, or future spouses of a U.S. citizen.
+Non-immigrants could be students, tourists, or future spouses of U.S. citizens.

-- Permanent residents possess a green card, meaning they are authorized to live and work in the U.S. Conditional residents are those who have been married to a U.S. citizen for less than two years.
+- Permanent residents possess a green card, meaning they are authorized to live and work in the U.S. Conditional residents have been married to a U.S. citizen for less than two years.